-Map 3: Ferry routes
+Map 6: Ferry routes

-The environmental impact of shipping includes oil and acoustic pollution (D8, D9, D11), pollution from marine litter (D10), the introduction if invasive species from ballast water (D2) and there is a risk of wildlife collisions (D1).
+The environmental impact of shipping includes oil and acoustic pollution (D8, D9, D11), pollution from marine litter (D10), the introduction if non-indigenous species from ballast water (D2) and there is a risk of wildlife collisions (D1).

 Ports

-,..
+According to the latest available information in Eurostat (2014), RO has four main ports (Constanta, Mangalia, ………) which handled a total cargo of 43.8 million tonnes (- 5.6% compared to 2013).
+BG has two main industrial ports (Varna and Burgas), which handled 27.4 million tonnes (+ 0.4% compared to 2013).
+Related to Bulgaria, Map 4 below includes public transport ports of national and regional importance, special purpose ports, fish ports, marinas.